-- Started to/began to – There’s no need to say “She started to get up”.
+- Started to/began to – There’s no need to say “She started to walk”.
 If a character is performing an action, obviously there will be a point when they start doing it – that’s a given!
-As with some of the other redundancies here, you can use a stronger verb instead – “She jumped up” – or simply “She got up”.
+As with some of the other redundancies here, you can use a stronger verb instead – “She ambled” – or simply “She walked”.

 - However, therefore – These aren’t usually needed.
 They can sound quite formal and stilted for fiction anyway; leave them for your essays and academic writing, unless you’re creating a particular character voice.